Jinglefruit/PokeTeamCards/README.md

 Extract the files into your %Appdata%/Balatro/Mods folder.

 Open the game, and new options should be available within Options -> Customise Deck.

+OPTIONAL: Feel free to edit the pokecards.lua file to delete entries from the menu. - A version which only keeps 3 stage evos and 'trios' can be found in the discord, but personally I'd just delete the ones I know I won't use.
+Any entries removed in this way will still sometimes show up in the 'random' option.